Theodore Roosevelt desk: Use by Nixon and by vice presidents

 When the Resolute desk was placed in the Oval Office, the Theodore Roosevelt desk was moved to the Vice President's Ceremonial Office, where Vice President Lyndon Johnson began using it.
-The desk has remained in this building since and used by all vice presidents but one since Johnson in this room.
+The desk has remained in this building since.
+It has been used by all vice presidents but one since Johnson in this room.
 Following the 1963 assassination of John F. Kennedy, Lyndon Johnson did not vacate the Vice President's Ceremonial Office.
 He continued using room 274 as his working office out of respect for Kennedy, leaving his Vice President, Hubert Humphrey, to work out of room 180 in the same building.

-When President Richard Nixon ascended to the presidency in 1969 he decided to use the Oval Office as a ceremonial office and turned room 180 of the Old Executive Office Building into his "working office" for the duration of his presidency.
+In 1969, when President Richard Nixon ascended to the presidency, he decided to use the Oval Office as a ceremonial office.
+He turned room 180 of the Old Executive Office Building into his "working office" during his presidency.
 Nixon chose to use the Theodore Roosevelt desk in this room.
-As part of a larger installation of microphones across the president's spaces in the White House and associated buildings, four microphones were installed in the Theodore Roosevelt desk in April 1971.
+In April 1971, as part of a larger installation of microphones across the president's spaces in the White House and associated buildings, four microphones were installed in the Theodore Roosevelt desk.
 Three microphones were attached to the edges of the desk and one was placed in the open knee hole.

 The microphones were wired to an adjoining room where an audio mixer and sound recorder were housed.
 The telephone in this room was also tapped as part of a separate recording system.
-As part of this installation a hole was drilled in the desktop to feed phone cables through and a recording apparatus was concealed in the left hand drawer of the desk.
-A lock was installed on this drawer to keep the device hidden and some of the Watergate tapes were made by these recording devices.
-The entire taping system was removed on July 18, 1973, at the orders of Alexander Haig, Nixon's Chief of Staff, due to its existence being made public during testimony before the Senate Watergate Committee two days before.
-A total of 204 recordings were made with these microphones while the system was in existence.
+As part of this installation, a hole was drilled in the desktop to feed phone cables through and a recording apparatus was concealed in the left hand drawer of the desk.
+A lock was installed on this drawer to keep the device hidden.
+Some of the Watergate tapes were made by these recording devices.

+White House deputy assistant Alexander Butterfield made the existence of the taping system publicly known during testimony before the Senate Watergate Committee.
+Alexander Haig, Nixon's Chief of Staff, ordered its dismantling within hours of the testimony.
+The entire taping system was removed two days later, on July 18, 1973.
+204 recordings were made with these microphones while the system was in existence.

 The desk was moved back to the Vice President's Ceremonial office following Nixon's resignation, where it has remained since, and has been used by all subsequent vice presidents.
 A tradition rose where each vice president signs the interior of the center drawer at the end of their time in office.
-Every vice president since Nelson Rockefeller has signed it, and signatures of presidents Truman, Eisenhower, and Johnson are also found in the drawer.
+Every vice president since Nelson Rockefeller has signed it.
+The signatures of presidents Truman, Eisenhower, and Johnson are also in the drawer.

-In 2007 a two-alarm fire broke out in the Eisenhower Executive Office centered on an electrical closet, or telephone room, near the Vice President's Ceremonial Office.
+In 2007, a two-alarm fire broke out in the Eisenhower Executive Office centered on an electrical closet, or telephone room, near the Vice President's Ceremonial Office.
 There were no serious injuries.
-It is unclear if the desk suffered any damage but the office suffered smoke and water damage with the floors described as being "under water."
+It is unclear if the desk suffered any damage, but the office suffered smoke and water damage, with the floors described as being "under water."